turingschool-examples/frontend-mod-1-prework/day_3/questions.md

     function to be executed if condition is not met
 }
 ```
 6. Other than an `if` statement, can you think of any other ways we might want to use a conditional statement?
+Another great way to use conditionals is a 'while loop'.
+The while loop will continue to loop repeatedly based on a Boolean condition being met.
+When that value is returned as false the function will stop executing.